Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Results and discussion

-Our results are compared to the latest exclusion limits reported by the ATLAS Collaboration, which combine the full Run-2 and a partial Run-3 dataset \cite{atlas_results}.
-The ATLAS analysis employs an XGBoost classifier along with sophisticated event categorization and full detector simulation.
+Our results are comparable to the latest exclusion limits reported by the ATLAS Collaboration, which combine the full Run-2 and partial Run-3 datasets.
+The ATLAS analysis employs an XGBoost-based classifier together with sophisticated event categorization and a full detector simulation, reporting observed (expected) upper limits on the Higgs boson pair production cross-section of 3.8 (3.7) times the SM prediction~\cite{atlas_results}.
+Using only Run-3 data, ATLAS sets observed (expected) limits of 5.8 (5.0) times the SM prediction, highlighting the sensitivity improvement achieved with the combined Run-2 and Run-3 dataset.
 Despite the simplified setup used in this study, the XGBoost-based analysis presented here yields an expected limit that is comparable to the ATLAS Run-3-only result, indicating good consistency with current experimental results.
 Notably, GNN analysis significantly outperforms the ATLAS Run-3-only expected limit and yields results that are competitive with, and slightly better than, the combined Run-2 + partial Run-3 ATLAS limit at an integrated luminosity of 308~fb\(^{-1}\).
-By extrapolating our GNN-based limit to 308~fb\(^{-1}\), we obtain an expected upper limit of approximately 2.1 times the SM cross-section, corresponding to a 40\% improvement relative to the ATLAS result.
-However, this value remains within the $\pm1\sigma$ uncertainty band of the ATLAS measurement.
+By extrapolating our GNN-based limit to 308~fb\(^{-1}\), we obtain an expected upper limit of approximately 2.1 times the SM cross-section, corresponding to a 28\% improvement relative to 168~fb\(^{-1}\) results.
 While our study is based on simulation and simplified detector modeling and therefore cannot be directly compared to the full experimental results, the relative performance gains between classifier architectures provide valuable insights into the potential of advanced machine learning techniques -- particularly graph-based models -- for future double Higgs boson searches at the LHC and beyond.

 Although this analysis is not specifically optimized for a measurement of the Higgs boson self-coupling modifier $\kappa_{\lambda}$, we perform a one-dimensional profile likelihood scan to evaluate the 68\% and 95\% CL on $\kappa_{\lambda}$.
 In this procedure, only $\kappa_{\lambda}$ is treated as a free parameter, while all other Higgs couplings are fixed to their SM values.
 Importantly, the scan accounts only for the effect of $\kappa_{\lambda}$ on the total production cross-section, without considering any modifications to the kinematic distributions or branching ratios.
 Figure~\ref{fig:kl_scan} shows the resulting negative log-likelihood profiles as a function of $\kappa_{\lambda}$ for both the XGBoost (orange) and GNN (red) classifiers.